She Loves You (The Twilight Singers album)

 She Loves You is the third full-length album by The Twilight Singers and their first covers album.
-It contains covers from various kinds of music, ranging from jazz and blues to soul and R&B to rock and trip hop, and by artists John Coltrane, Skip James, Marvin Gaye, Mary J. Blige, Fleetwood Mac and Björk.
+It contains covers from various genres, including jazz, blues, soul, R&B, rock and trip hop.
+The artists covered include John Coltrane, Skip James, Marvin Gaye, Mary J. Blige, Fleetwood Mac and Björk.

 She Loves You was released in 2004 by One Little Indian Records.
-Food and music website Turntable Kitchen describes The Twilight Singers' takes on the source material as "lusty, smoky and simmering."
+The website Turntable Kitchen describes the Twilight Singers' takes on the source material as "lusty, smoky and simmering."